Investors stimulate the economy, create jobs, strenghten innovation impetus and bring new products, services and processes to NRW.

 In doing so, they make a decisive contribution to the competitiveness of North Rhine-Westphalia.
 NRW.Global Business honors exemplary investments in NRW with the NRW.Global Business AWARD.
 At the same time, this acknowledgement is extended symbolically to all investors who have opted for NRW as their business location.
 Over the years since its inception, the NRW.Global Business Award has gone to either an individual company or several companies for their exemplary commitment to NRW and their contribution to the economic development of the state.

-The AWARD 2024 went to companies from Japan, Poland, the USA and NRW.
+The AWARD 2025 went to companies from the Netherlands, Estonia, Turkey and NRW.

 The red carpet is rolled out for NRW's foreign trade: Four companies could look forward to the AWARD 2024 – and each one has its own unique success story: